 Problem 3-7.
-Two Medicine Ranch sends the following fax to several of its neighbors: "In urgent need of 30 head of registered Black Angus cows.
+Two Medicine Ranch sends the following email to several of its neighbors, who don't know that there are multiple offerees: "In urgent need of 30 head of registered Black Angus cows.
 Must be bred and between 3 and 4 year years of age; will pay \$1500 per head.
 If you have this quantity to sell, ship immediately to Two Medicine Ranch."
-Two neighbors respond that day.
-First, Bob calls and says "I'll deliver 30 head of cattle as you described tomorrow."
-About one hour after that phone call, Alice drives up with 28 head of registered cows as described in the offer.
+Two neighbors responded that day.
+First, Bob sent an email stating "I'll deliver 30 head of cattle as you described tomorrow."
+About one hour after that phone call, Alice drove up with 28 head of registered cows as described in the offer.

-(1) Is a contract formed between Bob and Two Medicine Ranch, although the offer requested acceptance by shipment?

-(2) Is a contract formed between Alice and Two Medicine Ranch when she delivers 28 head of cattle as described in the offer?
+- (1) Is a contract formed between Bob and Two Medicine Ranch, although the offer requested acceptance by shipment? - (2) Is a contract formed between Alice and Two Medicine Ranch when she delivered 28 head of cattle as described in the offer?